The Sensing Nature fieldwork consisted of two overlapping research phases.

 25 of the 31 participants took part in a second ‘go-along’ interview within a setting they valued for supporting routine access to nature.
 These in situ interviews offered subtle insights into the strategies used to negotiate varied forms of nature.
 Settings included participant gardens, local residential road and path networks, urban parks, woodland, coastal, and countryside areas.

+Interviews are valuable because they allow us to take an open, exploratory approach to research.
 They enable participants to share stories in their own words and on their own terms.
-By listening to these accounts, we want to understand more about people’s varied multisensory interactions with nature and learn how, if at all, life with a visual impairment shapes those experiences.
+By listening to these accounts, we were keen to understand more about people’s varied multisensory interactions with nature and to learn how, if at all, life with visual impairment shapes those experiences.

 They also helped us to understand how different people have addressed particular fears about using these spaces, and how we can minimise these anxieties in the future.